Applications Guide

 You can re-verify a VAT number at any time from the application detail page.
 When an application with a verified VAT is approved, the customer can be automatically marked as tax-exempt in Shopify.

-Shopify Plus B2B Company
+B2B Company Creation

 - A contact from the applicant's details